tambysatya/NAPS/README.md

 ### Refactor

+- naps.secrets:
-- naps.secrets:  sslCertificates are processed both in naps.deploy.store AND in modules.naps.secrets  (for the reverseProxy) which is confusing
+    + sslCertificates are processed both in naps.deploy.store AND in modules.naps.secrets  (for the reverseProxy) which is confusing
+    + currently, naps.secrets depends on naps.services => should depend on naps.deploy.systems

 ### Late game project